Best General Knowledge Quiz Up To 8 Years

 It will also display the correct answer to each question.

-General knowledge is a significant aspect of a student’s life and even though, is not always prescribed in the syllabus, it establishes an important framework for the intellect building.
+General knowledge is a significant aspect of a student’s life and even though, is not always prescribed in the syllabus.

 Some significant General Knowledge questions for students up to Class 4 have been mentioned below.